-Nojus Saad (he/him) is a multidisciplinary award-winning president & Chief Executive Officer who specializes in making major corporate decisions, leading a high-level international Board of Directors, developing key operational initiatives to drive and maintain substantial institutional growth, managing the overall operations and resources of the organization, overseeing the implementation of advocacy strategies, and maintaining communication with key national and international stakeholders.
+Nojus Saad (he/him) is a multidisciplinary award-winning president & Chief Executive Officer who specializes in making corporate decisions, leading an international Board of Directors, developing key operational initiatives to drive and maintain substantial institutional growth, overseeing the implementation of advocacy ptojects, and maintaining communication with key national and international stakeholders.

-Nojus is the Vice Chair of the Partnership for Maternal, Newborn & Child Health (PMNCH) at the World Health Organization (WHO), where he represents the institution in high-level global dialogues with world leaders to advocate for the healthcare inclusion of women, children, and adolescents.
-He represented PMNCH at the WHO's 10th Global Conference on Health Promotion, in which he championed global health leaders for the digital health inclusion of rural and marginalized communities.
+Nojus is the Vice Chair of the Partnership for Maternal, Newborn & Child Health (PMNCH) at the World Health Organization (WHO), where he represents the institution in high-level global dialogues with world leaders to advocate for the Digital healthcare inclusion of women, children, and adolescents.
+He represented PMNCH at the WHO's 10th Global Conference on Health Promotion and the 24th International Aids Conference.

 At PMNCH, Nojus specializes in providing overall strategic direction, establishing communication mechanisms to disseminate information to constituents and partner organizations, and recently led PMNCH's global Media Campaign on Adolescents Health and Well-being that has impacted hundrends of underserved adolescents and youth.

-Nojus has worked with the United Nations, the secretariat of the Internet Governance Forum (IGF), and the Internet Society as an ambassador for the United Nations global IGF, as he has years of research experience in internet and technology governance and policy issues and has a track record of fostering the digital health and rights of women and children, bridging the digital gender and geographic divide, and strengthening digital literacy initiatives among marginalized populations at the regional and international levels.
-He was personally invited by the Government of Poland and the United Nations to represent high-level stakeholders including the Internet Society and the IGF Secretariat at the 15th and 16th annual UN Internet Governance Forum on various policy dialogues with world leaders.
+Nojus has worked with the United Nations, the secretariat of the Internet Governance Forum (IGF) and the Internet Society as an ambassador for the United Nations global IGF, as he has years of research experience in internet and technology governance and policy issues and has a track record of fostering the digital health and rights of women and children, bridging the digital gender and geographic divide, and strengthening digital literacy initiatives among marginalized populations at the regional and international levels.
+He was invited by the Government of Poland and the UN to represent stakeholders including the Internet Society at the 15th and 16th annual UN Internet Governance Forum on various policy dialogues with world leaders.